Climate change is now a global crisis. We’re taking action across our business and through our brands.

 In 2017, Unilever was the first FMCG organisation to join The Climate Group’s EV100 global initiative.
 As part of EV100, we have committed to a phased integration of electric vehicles into the fleets that we directly control – the ones we own or lease.

 We shifted 100% of our New Zealand fleet to hybrid in February 2020.
 This has resulted in a 43% reduction in emissions from our fleet compared to 2018.
-We have also shifted about a third of our Australian fleet to hybrid with the aim to get to 100% by end-2022.

 We’re also taking steps to transform our logistics, including increasing truck and container utilisation (ie. filling them to the brim) so that we can reduce the number of trucks on the road and ships at sea.
 And where we can, we prioritise low emission vehicles over heavy vehicles, as well as using rail transport over road.